Follow our cybersecurity analyst curriculum

 • Practical case studies.

-• Continuous assessment with personalized feedback.
+• Continuous evaluation with personalized feedback.

 Normative References

-• Well-Architected cloud Framework.
+• Well-Architected Cloud Framework.

 • GDPR (General Data Protection Regulation).